 Attractions in Shanghai

-Shanghai - the first city in China, whichI came into contact with the culture of the Old World.
-Even at that time he was considered the best and could boast that it was from him is largely dependent on foreign relations of the entire state.
-It does not change it in our time.
-Shanghai, as before, is one of the leading cultural and commercial and industrial centers of the country, which, moreover, is very popular among tourists.
-Therefore attractions in Shanghai is not fancy, but the tourist infrastructure here is very high.
+Shanghai is the first city in China to come into contact with the culture of the Old World.
+Even at that time, he was considered advanced and could boast that the foreign policy relations of the entire state largely depended on him.
+This has not changed in our time.
+Shanghai, as before, is one of the leading cultural, commercial and industrial centers of the country, which, moreover, is very popular with tourists.
+Therefore, the attractions in Shanghai are not a gimmick at all, and the tourist infrastructure is at a very high level..

-This metropolis is so enormous that the inexperiencedthe traveler can easily get lost in it.
-So start exploring the city better with the most popular routes, and only then to carry out a more detailed inspection.
+This metropolis is so huge that an inexperienced traveler can easily get lost in it.
+So it is better to start exploring the city with the most popular routes, and only then conduct a more detailed inspection.

-- children (child growing up to 120 cm) - admission is free;
+- for children (child's height up to 120 cm) - admission is free;

-- women from 65 and men from 70 years - free entry.
+- women over 65 and men over 70 - admission is free.

-Located in Shanghai's suburbs (40 km from the city).
+Located in the suburbs of Shanghai (40 km from the city).
 One of the most modern and technologically advanced amusement parks in the country.
-Unlike «Happy Valley» the prices are much more affordable (adult ticket costs only 60 yuan), and the rides are no worse than the last, so there is much more noisy and crowded.
+Unlike «Happy valley» the prices here are much more democratic (an adult ticket costs only 60 yuan), and the attractions are in no way inferior to the latter, so it is much more noisy and crowded here.

-Prices are also quite acceptable.
-The most expensive individual ticket costs 180 yuan, the cheapest children - 110.
-There is also a family version (two adults and a child).
+The prices are also quite reasonable.
+The most expensive individual ticket costs 180 yuan, the cheapest child ticket is 110.
+There is also a family option (two adults and a child).
 It will cost 400 yuan.